djndl1/CSNotes/os/unix_linux/fileDirIO.md

 ```

 Every file system is known by its major (device driver and peripheral board to communicate with) and minor (the specific subdeivce) device numbers, access by `major()`/`minor()`.
 Each file system on the same disk drive would usually have the same major number but a different number.

+# Standard I/O

+The standard I/O library handles details such as buffer allocation and performing I/O in optimal-sized chunks.
+The standard I/O centers on streams.

+A stream is associated with a file.
+Standard I/O file streams can be used with both single-byte and multibyte character sets.
+A stream's _orientation_ determines whether the character that are read and written are single byte or multibyte.
+Initially, a created stream has no orientation.
+The `fwide` function sets a stream's orientation.
+A stream is represented by a `FILE` object.

+## Buffering

+Three types of buffering are provided:

+- Fully buffered: Files on disk are normally fully buffered by the standard I/O library, usually through `malloc`. _Flush_ describes the writing of a standard I/O buffer.

+- Line buffered: performs I/O when a newline character is encountered on input or output.
+A terminal is usually line buffered.
+A line might be longer than the buffer and thus I/O might take place before writing a newline. whenever input is requested through the standard I/O library from either an unbuffered stream or a line-buffered stream (that requires data to be requested from the kernel), all line-buffered output streams are flushed.

+- Unbuffered: `stderr` so that error messages can be displayed as quickly as possible.

+On most implementations, `stderr` is always unbuffered.
+All other streams are line buffered if they refer to a terminal device, otherwise they are fully buffered. `setbuf` and `setvbuf` can change the buffering of a certain stream.
+In general, we should let the system choose the buffer size and automatically allocate the buffer.